steven-freed/guitarRepair-app-aws/README.md

 click 'create new access key', download the key file and store somewhere safe.

-NOTE:
+NOTE:<br />
-    QUICK START - This way gives anyone with your keys full access to your AWS account BETTER WAY - Create an IAM user with limited permissions and use their keys
+    QUICK START - This way gives anyone with your keys full access to your AWS account<br />
+    BETTER WAY - Create an IAM user with limited permissions and use their keys

 7. Go to terminal then directory of your project, type